-On July 12, 2021, the Department of Health Care Services (DHCS) submitted to the Center for Medicare and Medicaid Services (CMS) California's original Initial HCBS Spending Plan Projection and original Initial HCBS Spending Plan Narrative as to certain initiatives for Medicaid home- and community-based services, consistent with the directives set forth in CMS' letter, "Implementation of American Rescue Plan Act of 2021 Section 9817," dated May 13, 2021 (State Medicaid Director (SMD) Letter #21-003).
+On July 12, 2021, the Department of Health Care Services (DHCS) submitted to the Center for Medicare and Medicaid Services (CMS) California's original Initial HCBS Spending Plan Projection and original Initial HCBS Spending Plan Narrative as to certain initiatives for Medicaid home- and community-based services, consistent with the directives set forth in CMS' letter, "Implementation of American Rescue Plan Act of 2021 Section 9817," dated May 13, 2021 (State Medicaid Director (SMDL) #21-003).

 On September 17 and October 27, 2021, responsive to CMS' feedback as of September 3 and October 26, 2021, respectively, regarding certain initiatives and request for additional information, California submitted updates of the foregoing documents and anticipates CMS' further response or approval.
+On January 4, 2022, CMS informed DHCS that the CA HCBS Spending Plan received conditional approval.

 Of the 29 initiatives originally presented, only one was denied by CMS.
 Therefore, at present, California focuses on 28 initiatives related to five categories of HCBS services.

 Notably, the enhanced federal funding provides California with an opportunity to make substantial investments in the programs that serve our most vulnerable Californians, including populations that are aging, disabled, and homeless, and those with severe behavioral health needs.
 These investments further bolster the investments made in health and human services programs as part of the 2021 state budget that are designed to begin addressing the health, economic, and racial inequities that were exacerbated by the COVID-19 pandemic.
 Collectively, these investments chart a path to a system where social services-such as housing supports, food and childcare-are linked to the health and behavioral health services.
 Because these services are person-centered, they will help address the social, cultural and linguistic needs of the individuals they serve.
 Finally, these proposals independently help bolster critical safety net programs that support and empower Californians.